-In line with these results, the Canakinumab Anti-Inflammatory Thrombosis Outcomes Study (CANTOS) that tested a monoclonal antibody targeting IL-1 $\beta$ , which is an upstream regulator of IL-6 signaling, showed considerable reductions in major adverse cardiovascular events among patients with a recent history of myocardial infarction.
-Interestingly, post hoc analyses of CANTOS showed that canakinumab was particularly protective among patients achieving substantial decreases in IL-6 levels, thus providing indirect evidence that interfering with IL-6 signaling could reduce cardiovascular risk.
-On the basis of these findings, a recent phase 2 trial (RESCUE) tested ziltivekimab, a monoclonal antibody that is directed against IL-6, and found that it effectively and safely reduces biomarkers of inflammation and thrombosis among patients with chronic kidney disease and evidence of inflammation (high-sensitivity C-reactive protein (CRP) levels 2 mg/L).
-The cardiovascular benefit of this approach remains unknown as an ongoing large-scale phase 3 cardiovascular outcomes trial testing ziltivekimab will not be completed before 2025.
+Study), which tested a monoclonal antibody targeting IL-1 β (interleukin-1 β), an upstream regulator of IL-6 signaling, showed considerable reductions in major adverse cardiovascular events among patients with a recent history of myocardial infarction.12 Post hoc analyses of CANTOS showed that canakinumab was particularly protective among patients achieving substantial decreases in IL-6 levels, thus providing indirect evidence that interfering with IL-6 signaling could reduce cardiovascular risk.13 On the basis of these findings, a recent phase 2 trial (RESCUE [Trial to Evaluate Reduction in Inflammation in Patients With Advanced Chronic Renal Disease Utilizing Antibody Mediated IL-6 Inhibition]) tested ziltivekimab, a monoclonal antibody that is directed against IL-6, and found that it effectively and safely reduces biomarkers of inflammation and thrombosis among patients with chronic kidney disease and evidence of inflammation (high-sensitivity C-reactive protein [CRP] levels ≥2 mg/L).14 The cardiovascular benefit of this approach remains unknown, as an ongoing large-scale phase 3 cardiovascular outcomes trial testing ziltivekimab will not be completed before 2025.15 innate immune defense system.16 As such, although trials directly targeting IL-6 signaling are ongoing, it would be useful to identify alternative drug targets in the same signaling pathway that might mediate the atheroprotective effects of IL-6 inhibition.
+Such molecules might be more specific and therefore better anti-inflammatory treatment targets for atherosclerotic cardiovascular disease.

 However, any benefits from anti-IL-6 treatments would need to be balanced against an impaired host response.
-Canakinumab has been associated with a higher risk of fatal infections and genetic analyses support that downregulation of IL-6 signaling is indeed associated with a higher risk of bacterial infections.
-To this end, IL-6 is known as a key component of the host innate immune defense system.
-As such, while trials directly targeting IL-6 signaling are ongoing, it would be useful to identify alternative drug targets in the same signaling pathway that might mediate the atheroprotective effects of IL-6 inhibition.
-Such molecules might be more specific and thus better anti-inflammatory treatment targets for atherosclerotic cardiovascular disease.
+Canakinumab has been associated with a higher risk of fatal infections,12 and genetic analyses support that downregulation of IL-6 signaling is associated with a higher risk of bacterial infections.11 To this end, IL-6 is known as a key component of the host

-We previously leveraged genetic data from large-scale population-based studies and detected 26 variants in the gene encoding IL-6R that mimic the effects of pharmacologically inhibiting this protein.
-Here, we expand these analyses to blood proteomic data derived from the INTERVAL study (n=3,301) in order to explore: (i) the causal circulating signature of interfering with IL-6 signaling that could inform the discovery of biomarker signatures of drug response to IL-6 inhibitors, and (ii) potential mediators of the favorable cardiovascular effects of IL-6 inhibition that could serve as alternative and perhaps more selective drug targets.
-Following-up on our findings, we compare our results to those of clinical trials applying pharmacological inhibition of IL-6 signaling.
-Triangulating the evidence, we explore in observational studies associations between circulating levels of potential protein drug targets and incident cardiovascular disease as well as the histological, transcriptomic, and cellular profile of atherosclerotic lesions associated with these targets.
+We previously leveraged genetic data from large-scale population-based studies and detected 26 variants in the gene encoding IL-6R that mimic the effects of pharmacologically inhibiting this protein.^{17,18} Here, we expand these analyses to blood proteomic data derived from the INTERVAL study (n=3301) to explore: (1) the causal circulating signature of interfering with IL-6 signaling that could inform the discovery of biomarker signatures of drug response to IL-6 inhibitors, and (2) potential mediators of the favorable cardiovascular effects of IL-6 inhibition that could serve as alternative and perhaps more selective drug targets.
+Following up on our findings, we compared our results with those of clinical trials applying pharmacological inhibition of IL-6 signaling.
+Triangulating the evidence, we explore in observational studies associations between circulating levels of potential protein drug targets and incident cardiovascular disease, as well as the histological, transcriptomic, and cellular profile of atherosclerotic lesions associated with these targets.